aiidateam/aiida-workgraph/docs/source/built-in/index.rst

-Built-in nodes
+Built-in tasks
 ===========================================

-This section contains a collection of built-in nodes that are used in the AiiDA WorkGraph.
+This section contains a collection of built-in tasks that are used in the AiiDA WorkGraph.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

-   pythonjob
+   pythontask
-   shelljob
+   shelltask